bloominstituteoftechnology/Computer-Architecture-C/ls8/README.md

 * Read this whole file.
 * Skim the spec.

+//list files
+*asm.js file -> our operands are defined, regex for matching lines *buildall file -> outfile
+*call.asm -> demonstrate calls, multiply numbers by 2 and print them *interrupts.asm -> prints out sequence of As keyboard.asm -> moves the cursor to the start of the line *mult.asm -> performs math by comparing R0 and R1 and puts result in R0 *print8.asm -> performs math with R0
+*printstr.asm -> Declares a subroutine that prints a string at a given address *sctest.asm -> Code to test the Sprint Challenge stack.asm -> Stack tester

+*cup.c -> CPU components
+*cpu.h -> holds info about CPU
+*ls8.c -> holds int main function

 ## Step 1: Implement `struct cpu` in `cpu.h`

 This structure holds information about the CPU and associated components.